 The nostalgic feeling of the narrative, while grounded in the contrast between the pension-discussion and the unworried life of these children, is furthermore strengthened by the classical musical accompaniment as well as by the natural and heartwarming performances of the children (Colour-note 1).

-I’m really Fine is another amazing narrative by Hirobumi Watanabe.
+I’m really Good is another amazing narrative by Hirobumi Watanabe.
 While this heartwarming and at times hilarious comical slice-of-life narrative might not test the limits of the cinematographical device like some of his previous films, his latest excels in generating a subtle nostalgic emotionality.
 By using a simple narrative contrast, Watanabe succeeds in celebrating the innocence of children as well as confronting us with the childish reality we have sadly lost forever.

 Narra-note 1: Hirobumi Watanabe is, nevertheless, present in the narrative, but not as a fictionalized version of himself but as Jingui Kamekichi, a swindling bookseller for the Genius Kids Science Publishing Company.
 This aspect confirms in the clearest way that this narrative, while grounded in the reality of these elementary school students, is indeed fictional.